william-monroy/william-monroy/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
+💡 &nbsp;I enjoy exploring new technologies and developing software solutions and quick hacks.\
-🎓 &nbsp;I'm currently studying Computer Science at Monterrey Institute of Technology and Higher Studies.\
+🎓 &nbsp;I hold a Bachelor's degree in Computer Science from the Monterrey Institute of Technology.\
+💼 &nbsp;Currently working as a Technology Development Manager at Blue Bird Consulting.\
-🌱 &nbsp;I'm on track for learning more about Front-End Development, Mobile Development, Artificial Intelligence, and Software Architecture.\
+🌱 &nbsp;I'm continuously learning about Front-End Development, Mobile Development, Artificial Intelligence, and Software Architecture.\
-🌍 &nbsp;My passion is teach and share everything I know and learn about technology with my community.\
+🌍 &nbsp;I'm passionate about teaching and sharing everything I know and learn about technology with my community.\
-💼 &nbsp;I'm looking for an internship or part time job/project to apply my skills.\
+🚀  &nbsp;I'm looking to build amazing projects that truly impact our society.\
-💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\
+💬 &nbsp;Feel free to reach out for pro bono consulting, volunteering opportunities, or simply to have an interesting discussion.\
-✉️ &nbsp;You can shoot me an email at william.monroy.mamani@gmail.com!
-I'll try to respond as soon as I can.\
+✉️ &nbsp;You can reach me at [william.monroy.mamani@gmail.com](mailto:william.monroy.mamani@gmail.com)! — I’ll try to respond as soon as I can.\
-📄 &nbsp;Please have a look at my [Resume](https://docs.google.com/document/d/1zPLWtue7mS5GHFrcmBSXDirxjFqo0M7Q-4XZYh-STfY/edit?usp=sharing) for more details about me.
-I'm open to feedback and suggestions!
+📄 &nbsp;Please take a look at my [Resume](https://docs.google.com/document/d/1zPLWtue7mS5GHFrcmBSXDirxjFqo0M7Q-4XZYh-STfY/edit?usp=sharing) for more details about my background.
+Feedback and suggestions are always welcome!

 <img alt="Night Coding" src="https://raw.githubusercontent.com/AVS1508/AVS1508/master/assets/Night-Coding.gif" align="right"/>